 Our classroom provides evidence based practices to assist our students’ academic success.
 Many of our students come with failing grades.
 Though positive behavioral strategy and self-paced individuated lesson plans our students begin to gain confidence that result in higher grades.
-Many of our students become caught up to grade level and some graduate high school.
-Once this step occurs we begin working on general college classes.
+If a student graduates while at Lakeside, they can begin working on general college classes.

-Beginning September 5, clients in Lakeside Academy’s residential licensed treatment or behavioral programs will now be enrolled in the local Southwest Metro school district.
+Clients in Lakeside Academy’s residential licensed treatment or behavioral programs will be enrolled in the local Southwest Metro school district.

 As part of the SW Metro school district, on-site classes at Lakeside will follow the normal public school calendar, with classes scheduled 5 days/week, and normal breaks for MEA, Thanksgiving and Christmas Holidays, and Spring Break.

 Staffing: two licensed teachers, Tom and Kyle, will be on-site every day at Lakeside.
-In addition, the program administrator, Tom White, will be on site two days each week.
+In addition, the program administrator, Tom White, will be on site once a week.

 Each professional was selected based on his work experience in traditional and non-traditional school environments, combined with their knowledge of addiction, mental health, and a variety of different learning styles and modalities.